NewcoderM/BooksAndBeyond/readme.md

 - **Google DevTools** for testing

 ### 🔹 **Special Thanks**
-A huge thank you to my mentor Spencer Barriball, a person who always dedicted time to help me and not just even in live meetings but also through Slack the whole time.
+A huge thank you to my mentor Spencer Barriball, a person who always dedicated time to help me and not just even in live meetings but also through Slack the whole time.
 Another thank you to Prolet in StudentsCare who was a real help answering to my inquiries and helping with giving me the proper prolonging papers when I got sick.
 And to all the people in CodeInstitue who are working on supporting me and my fellow learners,..Thank you.